oberonpr/Fdora37-Tweaks-Treaks/README.md

 ``sudo vi /etc/ssh/sshd_config``
 after changing it, hit ``esc`` key then type ``:w``

-You can log out from the current desktop environment, and a gear option should appear at the bottom right corner with new options.
+You can log out from your current desktop environment, and a gear option should appear at the bottom right corner with new options.